 Regardless of your specific situation, planning can protect your economic legacy.
 Through careful planning, through receiving insightful guidance, and through insight focused on the future, you can have peace of mind knowing your estate plan is legally fortified.

 Far too many Americans die “intestate” without a plan for how to handle and distribute their assets.
 If you don’t give those you leave behind a directive, your wishes may not be carried out.
 If you are without a will, the decisions of how your estate will be distributed are determined by statute in the degree of kinship.
 In other words, your closest relatives will receive the distributions, which may not be your intent.
 By planning ahead, you’re ensured distribution is done by your directive.
-We dispel some estate planning myths in this article.
+We dispel some estate planning myths here.

 There are many aspects of life that are uncontrollable and unavoidable.
 Estate planning is something you can do now to help your family in the future.
 Laying out your wishes and desires for them to understand and execute ensures your directives are clear, and their path to resolving your estate is planned.
 Contact our team at Stewart Law Group now for attentive and experienced guidance through the estate planning journey.
 We have the resources to address your concerns and adapt to your circumstances.
 The time to plan is now.
 With 8 offices in Arizona around the Phoenix metro area, we’re sure to have an office near you.